 Our short story competition (deadline April 2018) has resulted in an anthology of the 20 best stories called ‘Resurrection Trust’ which was published on 20th March 2019 and available on Amazon or even better https://www.hive.co.uk/ This may well provide some inspiration.

 Length: max 500 words (excludes title)

-Prizes: £500: 1st prize £250, 2nd prize £100, third prize £50 plus £50 for best student submission (18-25 years) and £50 for best < 18 year submission.
-If a student or under 18 entry is the best overall then it will win first prize regardless if the entry is from a student and the student prize will go to the next best student entry. (tbc – awaiting prize sponsorship confirmation)
+Prizes: £750: 1st prize £500, 2nd prize £100, third prize £50.
+Additional prizes of £50 for the best student submission (18-25 years) and £50 for best < 18-year submission (if sufficient high-quality entries).
+If a student or under 18 entry is the best overall then it will win first prize regardless of whether the entry is from a student, and the student prize will then go to the next best student entry. (tbc – awaiting prize sponsorship confirmation)

 Submission details available nearer the time

 Opportunities for writers: We expect to showcase winner at the Flash Fiction Festival in June 2020.